We are playing a leading role in transforming the waste sector

 Capture and store carbon emissions from our strategic sites.

 Steps 1 and 2 will maximise reprocessing and removal of residual fossil content – making the most of the waste resources we have.
-However, this alone will not take the waste sector to net zero emissions and we must therefore go much further.
+However, this alone will not take the waste sector to carbon neutral emissions and we must therefore go much further.

-Based on currently available technology and the Government’s planned roll-out of carbon capture and storage (CCS), we believe that by 2035 it should be possible to have implemented CCS at our four key EfW operations.
-Achieving net zero operations across these sites will capture 1.6MtCO2.
+Based on currently available technology and the Government’s planned roll-out of Carbon Capture and Storage (CCS), we believe that by 2035 it should be possible to have implemented CCS at four of our key EfW operations.
+Achieving carbon neutral operations across these sites will capture 1.6MtCO2.

 04

-Expanding carbon capture to all of our sites will take Viridor to net negative emissions, with the potential to capture up to 1.35Mt of biogenic CO2.
-As a result, the energy we generate will be net negative emissions – the heat and the power we make to supply homes and businesses.
+Expanding carbon capture to all our sites will take Viridor to net negative emissions, with the potential to capture over 1 million tonnes of biogenic CO2.
+As a result, the energy we generate will be net negative emissions.

 To reduce our reliance on CCS infrastructure and ensure that we continue to progress our vision of a world where nothing goes to waste, CCS will be limited to our strategic sites close to relevant UK facilities: our remaining net negative drive will be through CCU.
 We will invest in CCU technologies and pilots.